First the Facts

 - They are small painless lumps/bumps that grow on the skin around the penis, vulva, vagina and anus

-- They can be treated with medications (creams and liquids), freezing or surgery
+- They can be treated with medications (creams or liquids), freezing or surgery

 How Are Anogenital Warts Transmitted?